LeonMoreno/00_42cursus/README.md

 	motivation**.
 The "C Piscine" is a 26-day C programming bootcamp, and the last stage in the selection process for becoming a 42's student.

+	*2021 42 gets international recognition by integrating 10th place in the Top 100  of the World Universities with Real Impact (WURI).
 	*2017 ranking of best coding schools made by the game computer programming platform CodinGame